MoeweX/MockFog2/node-manager/README.md

 # MockFog2 Node Manager

-The Node Manager is configured by the three configuration files found in the config directory:
+The Node Manager is configured by four configuration files that should be placed in `run/config`:
-- [infrastructure.jsonc](./run-example/config/infrastructure.jsonc): defines machines and dependencies
+- `infrastructure.jsonc`:  defines machines and how they are interconnected
-- [containers.jsonc](./run-example/config/containers.jsonc): defines docker containers + application specific configurations
+- `container.jsonc`: defines docker containers + application specific configurations such as ENV variables
-- [deployment.jsonc](./run-example/config/deployment.jsonc) defines how containers are deployed on the infrastructure
+- `deployment.jsonc`: defines how containers are deployed on the infrastructure
+- `orchestration.jsonc`: defines the orchestration schedule

+You can find documentation on how to structure these configuration files and available capabilities in the two provided examples.
-The linked [example configurations](./run-example/config) will result in the deployment of the three application components of the path A1 from the [Zero2Fog](https://github.com/pfandzelter/zero2fog) example application.
+The [CRExplorer example](./run-example-crexplorer) will result in the deployment of the [CRExplorer](https://github.com/MoeweX/crexplorer) container on two machines out of three emulated servers.
+The orchestration schedule lets CRExplorer explore available resources and network characteristics.
-To remove comments from the JSON files, use https://www.npmjs.com/package/strip-json-comments.
+The [Smart Factory example](./run-example-smartfactory) will result in the deployment of a [Smart Factory Application](https://github.com/MoeweX/smart-factory-fog-example) on multiple machines.
+The orchestration schedule comprises infrastructure and workload generation changes.

 Before you begin using the node manager, you have to create/update configurations in `run/config` directory, json comments will be automatically removed with [strip-json-comments](https://www.npmjs.com/package/strip-json-comments).
-A good starting point is to copy the configuration files from `run-example/config`.
+A good starting point is to copy the configuration files from `run-example-crexplorer/config`.
-The node manager uses ansible playbooks under the hood for all infrastructure/provisioning related tasks.
-It is possible to run these [playbooks](./playbooks/) standalone.

 ## Stages and Phases